-These templates are contributed and regularly improved by Nango and its community.
-Templates allow to rapidly adapt Nango to work with any API, by editing a
+These configurations, contributed and regularly improved by Nango and its community, enable rapid adaptation of Nango to work with any API via editing a

 .yaml configuration file.

-Developers create Integrations, based on Integration Templates, to work with external APIs from their app.
+Developers create integrations, based on API configurations, to work with external APIs from their app.

 Integrations are created by you in the Nango Dashboard.
-You can then control them with SDKs and REST APIs.
+You then control how they work with syncs and our SDKs or REST APIs.

 user1 authorizes a